SUMMER'S BOUNTIFUL HARVEST

 Perhaps you have noticed the abundance of produce ripening on the vine in your neighbor's yard or, better yet, in your own garden.
 This is the perfect time to start incorporating the plethora of fruits and vegetables into your daily meals.

 There is a variety of reasons to include more fruits and vegetables into your meal planning.
 It costs less to use the produce that is in season and locally available than to choose those that have to be shipped.
-It is also a great way to use up the surplus from your garden or your neighbor's plot next door.
+It is also a great way to use up the surplus from your garden or your generous neighbor's plot next door.
 It doesn't get any better than growing something with your own hands and nothing tastes fresher!
 Lastly, including more fruits and vegetables into your meals provides additional vitamins, minerals, fiber, water and phytochemicals which may defend the body against heart disease and cancer.

 It is easy to add summer's bounty into your meal plans.
-Add fresh fruit including berries, melons and stone fruits into your smoothies, spoon them on top of your plain yogurt or cereal in the morning and on top of a chilled dinner salad as a sweet surprise as the end of a long day.
+Add fresh fruit including berries, melons and stone fruits into your smoothies, spoon them on top of your plain lowfat or nonfat yogurt or cereal in the morning and on top of a chilled dinner salad as a sweet surprise at the end of a long day.
 Shred summer squash and add to casseroles and salads and as a last minute addition to soups to boost the nutrient value of your dishes.
 Wash and chop your veggies ahead of time, refrigerate, then use them at a moment's notice.
 Most veggies can be blanched, or slightly cooked, and then frozen for later use during the winter months.
 Variety is the spice of life!

 Even if your own garden has had a lackluster performance so far this season, explore your favorite local farmer's market to scope out what is locally available.
-We are so fortunate to have a farmer's market open almost every day of the week, so get your walking shoes out and bag up a cornucopia of produce to kick up your intake of fruits and veggies.
+We are so fortunate to have a farmer's market open almost every day of the week, so get your walking shoes on and bag up a cornucopia of produce to boost your intake of fruits and veggies.
 Another quick way to use up your garden surplus is to prepare a veggie-style soup in your crock pot in the morning, so when you arrive home at the end of your work day dinner is waiting for you.

 Please note this article is not intended to be a substitute for informed medical advice.
 You should not use this information to diagnose or treat a health condition.
 Please check with your doctor before changing your diet, taking supplements or beginning a new exercise/fitness routine.